BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_2_Programming_Bitcoind_with_C.md

 If you want to continue to expand this example, addressing the inadequacies of this example program would be a great place to start.

-## Writing Your Transaction Software
+## Write Your Transaction Software

 Your now ready to undertake that plan step by step